DH-ai/Simphy-llm/Goals.md

 ## Thigns to do
 ### 1. Store the embeddings model locally, so that it can be reused without reloading - DONE
 ### 4  Store the embeddings in a vector store, such as Qdrant or FAISS for now qdrant - DOnE
-### 5. Add a method to save the vector store to disk for later use - DONE
-### 6. Add a method to load the vector store from disk - DONE
-### 2. Add a method to search the vector store with a query and return relevant documents that might be a method for the retrivar class - DONE

 ### 7. Add a method to update the vector store with new documents - GOOD IDEA
 ### 3. Add error handling for file loading and embedding processes - UHM DONE
 ### 8. Add a method to delete documents from the vector store - NOT NEEDED FOR NOW - can be worked on later
-### 9. Need to see the docket and internet version of the qdrant client, for now using in-memory for testing - MAYBE LEts keetp it
+### 9. Need to see the docker and internet version of the qdrant client, for now using in-memory for testing - MAYBE Lets keetp it
 ### 10. Add a method to clear the vector store - Good idea
 ### 11. Add a method to modify the metadata of individual chunks - Will work later
 ### 12. Add command-line argument parsing for PDF path - MUST HAI for later
-### 13. Add seperate logic for case when vectorstore is created  - DONE

-### 1. understand the usage of both rag_llmshepra.py and rag_newmodel.py
-### 2. understand the reason behind the errors, look for smart chunking,
-### 3. read the blogs and guides,
-### 4. understand how to run the rag locally
-### 5. use different models to test accuracy, sentence bert, openai embeddings google etc
-### 6. Try different vector database
-### 7. Combine embeddings   from different modalities
-### 8. try quantization techniques Use float8 over float32 for 4x storage reduction with <0.3% performance drop.
-### 9. Try differnt chunking strategy long with trying
-### 10. Build Multi-retriever Systems: Blend keyword-based and vector search for diverse content types.
-Augment LLM prompts with retrieved chunks for context-aware answers
-### 11. Use perplexity Resources and guides

 Need to think about the API endpoints

-Post filtering of rag output can help

-chaining implmentation,

-Memory of past sessions
+8. try quantization techniques Use float8 over float32 for 4x storage reduction with <0.3% performance drop.

 UI forntend for better testing

 Hosting it somewhere for above point

-RAG better with new model now - nuce option too of better pdf extraction

-Physics aware model
+### Physics aware model

 1. Knowlede injection
     Embed Physics principles